stared/old-blog-gridsome-pre-2024/content/blog/from-jekyll/2016-03-15-data-science-intro-for-math-phys-background/index.md

 After posting [What I do or: science to data science]({{site.url}}/2015/12/14/sci-to-data-sci.html) I got a lot of emails on how to make this transition.

 In this post I try to summarize my advice.
 I don't intend to write a complete _walkthrough_, but to provide a starting point, with links to further materials.
 I target it at people with academic, quantitative background (e.g. physics, mathematics, statistics), regardless if they are undergraduate students, PhDs or after a few postdocs.
-Some points may be valid for other backgrounds[^1] (but then - use it at your own risk).
+Some points may be valid for other backgrounds¹ (but then - use it at your own risk).

-Here and everywhere else: please don't take approach of _learn book[s] then play_ - start with playing!
+Here and everywhere else: please don't take approach of _learn books then play_ - start with playing!

 ## My story